 I find myself digging into the past recently and finding recipes.
-My grandmother’s rugelach, cheese blintzes from the Kiev restaurant (a childhood favorite) and fresh yogurt my mom used to make.
+My grandmother’s rugelach, cheese blintzes from the Kiev restaurant (a childhood favorite) and fresh homemade yogurt my mom used to make.
 We lived on a commune in VT, where we grew our own vegetables and raised a cow for dairy.
 Everything was local and organic, because if we didn’t produce it, we couldn’t afford it.
-My mom was the one to milk the cow, which she then made into butter, yogurt and cheese.
-The flavor of that yogurt, made from fresh milk, was divine.
+My mom was the one to milk the cow, which she then made into homemade yogurt, butter and cheese.
+The flavor of that homemade yogurt, made from fresh milk, was divine.
 48 years later, in Minneapolis we are allowed to keep chickens, but the city hasn’t approved urban dairy cows, so I just buy milk for making yogurt.
 Not as romantic, but still tasty.

 All you need is milk (you choose the fat content), a bit of heavy cream (if you’re feeling decadent) and some plain yogurt to get started.

 1/2 gallon milk, preferably organic, but I think any will do it.
 I used 2% milk, because that is what my family drinks, but you can use whole, 1 % or even skim milk as well.
 The more fat content the milk has, the creamier the yogurt will be.
 You can also use goat or sheep’s milk.
 I add a bit of heavy cream to the mix, for the silky texture.